powsybl/powsybl.github.io/pages/documentation/simulation/powerflow/uml.md

 ## Load flow basics
 1. creation of sub-network list from network loaded from xiidm file,
-2. creation of an equation system for each sub-network : we have to valuate V and θ for each of nodes (= buses),
+2. creation of an equation system for each sub-network : we have to valuate V and θ for each nodes (= buses),
 3. first run of Newton Raphson method.
 If iteration count exceed maximum, process is terminated with an MAX_ITERATION_REACHED error,
-4. ajust reactive power on nodes,
+4. ajust reactive power on nodes by evaluating Q equation on each node,
-5. loop over OuterLoop in order to adjust network parameters like active and reactive power on generators and loads.
+5. loop over OuterLoops in order to adjust active and reactive power on generators and loads, switch between PV to PQ bus if limits exceeded, ...
 In each OuterLoop, if sub-network is UNSTABLE, it runs again Newton Raphson method (exit process if MAX_ITERATION_REACHED),
-6. loop over OuterLoop until reaching stability over network,
+6. loop over OuterLoops until reaching network stability,
-7. if all calls to Newton Raphson method succeeded with CONVERGED, process is fully completed with CONVERGED and iteration count as resume.
+7. if all calls to Newton Raphson method succeeded with CONVERGED, process is fully completed with CONVERGED and iteration count as resume,
+8. network in xiidm file is finally updated with computation results : V and θ from buses, P and Q from generatos, svc, shunt and branches.

 ### Equations
 The network is described by the 2N equations Pi and Qi.
 In each node of the network, these equations involve four quantities: the modulus Vi and the phase θi of the voltage, the active powers Pi and reactive Qi.